 The public interest assessment is at the centre of the resolution framework.
 The consideration of system-wide events enhances our crisis readiness and will be beneficial when it comes to making resolution decisions, however the final assessment on the best resolution strategy will have to be performed at the point of failure.

 Mr Sebastiano Laviola joined the SRB in 2019, taking charge of resolution strategy and cooperation.
 This brief covers a range of cross-cutting issues relating to the core resolution activities (policies, standards, methodologies, financial stability) as well as the interplay with relevant stakeholders (NRAs, ECB, EC, EBA).
-In that capacity, he chairs the SRB Committee on Cooperation between the SRB and the NRAs.
+In that capacity, he chairs the SRB Committee on Resolution between the SRB and the NRAs.